Sandboxes

 A sandbox environment enables an HR team to:

-• Add new configuration or amend existing configuration, test thoroughly, and only when satisfied with performance and operation introduce the changes to the production environment.
+• Add new or amend existing configuration and test thoroughly.
+Only when satisfied with performance and operation introduce the changes to the production environment

-• Provides a safe environment for new HR team members to experience and build familiarity with system fundamentals while not corrupting any data.
+• It provides a safe environment for new HR team members to practice with system fundamentals while not corrupting any data

 Key facts

-• To get a sandbox for your Sage People org, contact you Customer Success Manger or the Sage People support team.
-Your org comes with a fixed number of available sandbox licenses; if a license is available for the type of sandbox you want, Sage People builds the sandbox for you.
+• To get a sandbox for your Sage People org, contact you Customer Success team or the Sage People support team.
+Your org comes with a fixed number of available sandbox licenses.
+If a license is available for the type of sandbox you want, Sage People builds the sandbox for you

 • Sandbox creation takes a minimum of a few hours.
-The time taken depends on the size of the org and the workload on the Salesforce servers hosting the org.
-Sage People notifies you when the sandbox has been created.
+The time it takes depends on the size of the org and the workload on the Salesforce servers hosting the org.
+Sage People notifies you when we've created the sandbox

 1. Use the url: https://test.salesforce.com

-For example, if your username for the production org is [email protected], and the name of the sandbox is FullSndbox, your username for the sandbox is [email protected]
+For example, your username for the production org is [email protected].
+The name of the sandbox is FullSndbox and your username for the sandbox is [email protected]

 • To request a sandbox refresh, raise a Sage People support request.
-The support team confirms the sandbox is not being tested and can be overwritten with data from the current production org.
+The support team confirms you're not testing the sandbox and that they can overwrite with data from the current production org